AravArora05/ExerciseLoggerFCC/README.md

 ## Project Link

-Instructions for building your project can be found at [FreeCodeCamp - Exercise Tracker](https://www.freecodecamp.org/learn/apis-and-microservices/apis-and-microservices-projects/exercise-tracker)
+Instructions for building the project can be found at [FreeCodeCamp - Exercise Tracker](https://www.freecodecamp.org/learn/apis-and-microservices/apis-and-microservices-projects/exercise-tracker)

 ## What I Learned